1.1 DEFINITIONS AND AMENDMENTS

 1.6 MOVEMENT OF HOUSE LEAGUE PLAYERS

-.1 Players registered and approved on ALLIANCE House League rosters may also roster with an ALLIANCE Hockey Select Team and affiliate with a Minor Development or higher division team for a maximum of five (5) games, provided they qualify by residence and age.
+.1 Players registered and approved on ALLIANCE House League rosters may also roster with an ALLIANCE Hockey Select Team and affiliate with a BB-B or higher division team for a maximum of five (5) games, provided they qualify by residence and age.

 .2 House League players must fulfill their commitment to their House League team before playing as an affiliated player or for a House League select or higher category team.